Ada-Developers-Academy/core-unit-2/building-an-api/flask-setup.md

 ## Reading the Server Logs

 We can use the server logs to debug our server code.
-Any error messages that our server needs to print will go here.
+After we run `flask run` from the terminal to start the server, any error messages that our server needs to communicate will be printed in that terminal window.

 The server logs update in real-time.
 These are the logs immediately after receiving a `GET` request to `localhost:5000/`, which produced a `200` response.